Sinusoid42/geomat_public_v_0.9/README.md

       Custom shaders can be implemented by extending the drawables and layer2D classes, they come with abstract methods to extend corresponding functionalities and work by simply adding them to a scene instance in the runtime

+SOURCES:

+  The sources are code i am working on my own at the moment, i am planning to make the sources open to the public, though as of right now this is a study project i am making available to be tested from outside using the eclipse project and jars containing the native libraries and java implementations
+  The sources are approx. 70k lines of code atm